Dilbert66/esphome-vistaECP/README.md

 ## Custom Alarm Panel Card

 I've added a sample lovelace alarm-panel card copied from the repository at https://github.com/GalaxyGateway/HA-Cards.
 I've customized it to work with this ESP library's services.
 I've also added two new text fields that will be used by the card to display the panel prompts the same way a real keypad does.
 To configure the card, just place the alarm-panel-card.js file into the /config/www directory of your homeassistant installation and add a new resource in your lovelace configuration pointing to /local/alarm-panel-card.js.
 You can then configure the card as shown below.
 Just substitute your service name to your application.
+The first example is for using the esphome component in a multi partition environment.
+The second uses MQTT.
+The Arduino MQTT sketch currently does not support multi partitions.

 ```
-type: 'custom:alarm-keypad-card'
+type: custom:alarm-keypad-card
-title: Vista_ESPHOME
+title: Vista_ESPHOME - partition 1
 unique_id: vista1
 disp_line1: sensor.vistaalarm_line1
 disp_line2: sensor.vistaalarm_line2
 scale: 1
 service_type: esphome
-service: vistaalarm_alarm_keypress
+service: vistaalarm_alarm_keypress_partition
 status_A: AWAY
 status_B: STAY
 status_C: READY
 status_D: BYPASS
 status_E: TROUBLE
-status_F: ''
+status_F: CHIME
 status_G: ''
 status_H: ''
 sensor_A: binary_sensor.vistaalarm_away